Mentee Spotlight - Sindhu Belki

 I met Mentor Josh Ingersoll through the Brooke Owens Fellowship, and he informed me of the Mentors-in-Residence program.

-I met with him in order to gain support navigating the internship search as an international student.
+I met with Josh Ingersoll to get support navigating the internship search as an international student.
 He taught me how to frame and consolidate experiences, skills, jobs, and previous experiences.
 He has an extensive network in industry and academia and wants to share his resources/network with students.

 I also met with mentors Sandy Magnus, Niya Perry and Gary Weissel.